-The sense of peace and tranquility you experience during yoga can extend beyond class — I'm a big believer in the benefits of yoga off the mat!
-I've learned that to live yoga you don't have to be isolated on a private island or chanting on a picturesque mountaintop; you can easily incorporate aspects of the practice into your everyday life.
-Making this connection has helped to keep me feeling happier and more connected through my day-to-day hustle.
-Whether or not you consistently practice yoga, each of these tips can bring a new sense of cool calm to your day.
+The peace and tranquility you experience during yoga can extend far beyond class — I'm a big believer in the benefits of yoga off the mat.
+Living yoga doesn't translate to an isolated existence on a private island or chanting on a picturesque mountaintop; you can easily incorporate aspects of your practice into your everyday life.
+Making these connections will help you feel happier and more connected through your day-to-day hustle.

-- Turn inward: As you go deeper and deeper in your yoga, you'll stop checking out everyone around the room, and instead focus on what's going on with you.
+Turn inward: As you go deeper and deeper in your yoga, you'll stop checking out everyone around the room, and instead focus on what's going on with you.
 This was one of the most meaningful lessons I took off my mat.
 Instead of looking to other people or things for praise, validation, or solace, take the time to tune and turn in.
-You'll be happy with what you find.
+It may be difficult at first to retrain your brain, but you'll be happy with what you find.

 Keep reading for three more ways to live yoga off your mat.

-- Be open: Above all else, let the judgments go.
+Be open: Above all else, let the judgments go.
 This doesn't just go for other people; it absolutely goes for yourself.
-Some job opportunity or new workout may sound crazy at first, but it could end up being an incredible experience.
-You won't know unless you try!
+A job opportunity or new workout may sound crazy and out of your comfort zone, but it could end up being an incredible experience.
+You'll never know unless you try.